CreasolTech/DomBusGateway/README.md

 It's a **multi-master protocol**, where each **DomBus module can start communicating to the controller for example when an input changes** (for example a counter, alarm sensor, pushbutton), with a low latency (typically less than 100ms).

-Also, it supports the so-called *DCMD*, commands sent between modules triggered by a input change or when a condition becomes true.
-They can be used to realize simple automations that work even when the main controller (Domoticz, Home Assistant, ...) is frozen or OFF, similarly to [KNX](https://www.knx.org/).
+Also, it supports the so-called *DCMD*, commands sent between modules triggered by a input change or when a condition becomes true. **DCMD can be used to realize simple automations that work even when the main controller (Domoticz, Home Assistant, ...) is frozen or OFF, similarly to [KNX](https://www.knx.org/)**.

 ### What are DomBus modules?

 They are **very low power consumption devices** with several **versatile I/Os and sensors**, performing general or specific functions, that can be used in building automations.
-They can be found equipped with 2 protocols: **DomBus** custom protocol, or **Modbus** standard protocol.
+They can be factory programmed with **DomBus** custom protocol, or **Modbus** standard protocol.

 A list of DomBus modules can be found below.